joshed-io/reveal-hugo/README.md

 # reveal-hugo

 A Hugo theme for creating [Reveal.js](https://revealjs.com/) presentations that allows you to put multiple slides in the same markdown file.
+It also allows you to create multiple presentations in the same project.

 ![screenshot of reveal-hugo](/images/reveal-hugo.png)